Bijkomende meta info

 Ignaz Figowitz was arrested in Antwerp and arrived at the Dossin barracks in Mechelen on 8 October 1942, sadly the day of his 22nd birthday.
-He was deported via Transport XIII to Auschwitz-Birkenau on 10 October 1942 and was hurdled out of the train at Kosel.
+He was deported via Transport XIII to Auschwitz-Birkenau on 10 October 1942 and was driven out of the train at Kosel.
 He was then sent to the Gogolin work camp and later to Waldenburg, a subcamp of Gross-Rosen.
 Ignaz was liberated there by Soviet military forces on 8 May 1945 after surviving 31 months of slave labour.
 Ignaz was repatriated to Belgium and spent two years in there.
 His whereabouts and activities for this period are uncertain.
 He himself referred to this time as his black market days.
 Ignaz migrated to the United States in 1947 where he was reunited with his paternal uncles and aunts in Cleveland.
 His uncle Abram alias Ally Figowitz was like a surrogate father to Ignaz.
 Ignaz met his future wife Doris, who was American born, at his uncle’s house.
 Doris ‘Americanised’ Ignaz by giving him the popular first name Glen.
 Ignaz changed his name officially to Glen Ferell, a family derivative of Figowitz.
 Ignaz and Doris built a family and had four children, all named after Ignaz’s deceased family members.
-Although many camp survivors were burdened with trauma, Ignaz remained a strong, kind and loving husband and father who provided emotional and financial security for his children so they could embrace the world as a safe place.
+Although many camp survivors were burdened with trauma, Ignaz remained a strong, kind and loving husband and father who provided emotional security for his children so they could embrace the world as a safe place.
 Ignaz Figowitz passed away at the age of 80 on 26 May 2001.